 “I thought I would be home in two days, so I only took my ID,” said a Christian man from Mosul.
 When we spoke to him in 2015, he had been living in Iraqi Kurdistan for more than a year and could not return home.
 In some cases, even what little those who fled could carry with them was taken away, as IS fighters at checkpoints seized gold, jewelry, money, and phones.
 Many people were left destitute.

 And then there were those who were left behind.
 Many, if not most, who left their homes tell heartbreaking stories of decisions to leave elderly or ill family members who were physically incapable of fleeing or friends who had no means to get out.
 This situation was especially true for the poor and for individuals who had no access to cars or trucks and thus had to flee on foot.

-The whereabouts of those left behind is unknown—in many cases, they may have been kidnapped or killed by IS.
+The whereabouts of those left behind is still unknown—in many cases, they may have been kidnapped or killed by IS.
 One man’s elderly cousin and his wife were left behind and died, apparently of starvation.
 Others perished in the act of escape, like the man we heard about who drowned trying to cross a river or those who were killed by IS forces as they took flight.

-Many sought refuge in the Ninewa plains or on the redoubt of Mount Sinjar, only to be displaced again when IS moved forward or trapped on the mountain until Syrian Kurdish forces, backed by US airstrikes, opened an evacuation route.
+Many sought refuge in the Ninewa plains or on Mount Sinjar, only to be displaced again when IS moved forward or become trapped on the mountain until Syrian Kurdish forces, backed by US airstrikes, opened an evacuation route.
 Until they landed in displaced-persons camps run by international aid organizations, or they found new homes or refuge with friends or family in safe territory, minorities from Ninewa province were on the run.